Paul Temple (TV series): Archive

 The BBC never repeated Paul Temple.
 The series suffered badly in the BBC's wiping policy of the 1970s.
 Of the 52 episodes of Paul Temple that were made, only 16 survive.
 11 of the surviving 16 episodes exist in colour, and these were re-run on UK Gold in its formative years in the 1990s.
 The other five episodes only survive as black and white telerecordings.
-The loss of Paul Temple episodes was such that, of the first two seasons, only one episode exists ("Games People Play", 19 April 1970).
+The loss of Paul Temple episodes was such that, of the first two series, only one episode exists ("Games People Play", 19 April 1970).
 That episode was made completely on film and therefore was archived in the BBC's Film Library.
 Videotapes of 25 episodes from the first two seasons were wiped.
-The only telerecordings that are known to exist are the last five episodes of season 4, which are in black and white.
+The only telerecordings that are known to exist are the last five episodes of series 4, which are in black and white.

 The visuals of some of the 36 missing episodes survive in the ZDF TV archives in Germany.
-These come from seasons 2 to 4, which were BBC-ZDF co-produced; however, they only have dubbed German soundtracks.
+These come from series 2 to 4, which were BBC-ZDF co-produced; however, they only have dubbed German soundtracks.
 Any BBC tape copies of missing episodes with their original English soundtracks intact are believed to be long-gone from the ZDF archive, with one exception (see below).

-In 2016, a DVD was released in Germany containing most episodes from the fourth and final season, with German dubbing.
+In 2016, a DVD was released in Germany containing most episodes from the fourth and final series, with German dubbing.
 The final five episodes were included in colour, containing both the dubbed German and original English soundtracks.
 While not every episode on the release contains its original English language soundtrack, one, "A Family Affair", does.
 "A Family Affair" does not appear to have been returned to the BBC archive, for it was not included on the Acorn DVD releases in the UK.